davidgasquez/handbook/Open Data Protocol.md

 	- Surfacing great datasets should be also rewarded.
 - **Open Source**.
 Datasets could be stored in a decentralized way using something like IPFS and queried via tools like DuckDB.

+### Packaging
+- importing datasets
+- managing diffs

+### Storage
+- format for OLAP and OLTP on top of IPFS?
+What is the grain?
+Row?
+- can parquet be used in that way?
+Only write the new columns or reuse columns from other datasets
+- Support many types of data.
+Tables, Geospatial, Images, ...

+### Transformations
+- holium ideas of WASM
+- something like dbt for SQL
+- who runs it?

 ## Landscape

 Fixing Open Data is something people have been working on for a while.
 These are some of the solutions I'm aware of but I'm sure there are much more tools and approaches out there.